Retail Associate Sales Training: 11 Ways To Get Better at Selling

 When a salesman doesn’t challenge a customer’s perceptions, the premium items sit - until they are marked down.

 5. How to sell with integrity

-Most customers are savvy enough to tell when a retail associate is being honest with them—and they like it!
-If they feel they can trust you, they’re more likely to buy.
+Most customers are savvy enough to tell when a retail associate is honest with them—and they like it!
+If they trust you, they’re more likely to buy.

-Never overstate the value of a product or service, and don’t gloss over potential shortcomings.
-Not only does dishonesty hurt your store and your own reputation – it makes people leave without buying!
+Never overstate the value of a product or service, don't create phony savings, and don’t gloss over potential shortcomings.
+Not only does dishonesty hurt your store and reputation, it makes people leave without buying.

 That means if you don’t know, you don’t just shrug your shoulders; you tell them you will find the answer right then from someone else who knows.

 6. How to upsell and cross-sell

 Great salespeople always use suggestive selling to increase the total sale while closing the sale once the customer has selected their main item or product.
 Think sheets for a bed, a purse for a dress, a belt for jeans, or compost for a tree.